 An EPP removes cancerous tumors, the lung closest to the tumors, the pleura, the heart lining (pericardium), and part of the diaphragm.

-This aggressive surgery has a recovery time of up to 10 weeks and a median survival of 14-18 months.
+This aggressive surgery has a recovery time of up to 10 weeks and a median survival of 36 months when combined with other treatments.

 An EPP costs eligible patients over $62,000 on average.